 During these first few semesters, you will explore fundamental topics such as health promotion, ethics, the health system and nursing theory.
 You will gain a basic knowledge of related disciplines (such as psychology or statistics), and will become acquainted with methods of care management (such as case management or networking).
 You will learn most of the course content independently via our e-learning platform, which offers correspondence units.
 The workload involved is around six hours per week.
 However, this does not mean that you will be left completely to your own devices: our learning coaches will be available to provide advice and support.
 ‘ILIAS’, the online learning platform, will be available at all times for contacting other students and teaching staff.

+During the first four semesters, we offer a reflection session at the beginning of each week of attendance.
+This helps you to find - and maintain - the right balance between training and studying.
+You can address any difficulties and clarify open technical questions in a direct conversation.
 In the fifth semester, when you will be able to concentrate fully on your final vocational exam, you will not need to attend any university courses.